pnxtech/hydra-synchron-svcs/README.md

 ```

 The same response above is returned to the sender upon successful resuming of a previously suspended task.

+The `to` and `frm` fields are reversed upon receipt.

+If an error occurs the bdy.taskID will be retained and an bdy.error will indicated the error encounted.

 #### synchron.status